pip-services/pip-services-docs/content/en/node/expressions/tokenizers/itokenizer.md

 ### Instance methods

 #### hasNextToken
-Checks if there is the next token exist.
+Checks if there i a next token.
 > hasNextToken(): boolean

 - **returns**: boolean - **true** if scanner has the next token.